Stop procrastinating tomorrow!

 Cognitive therapy offers another way of dealing with it.
 Whatever the symptoms, the basic therapy is to find and correct the underlying fear.
 This is normally done in one or more sessions, in which the person becomes aware of how their mind is representing their problem, and then changes that representation.
 Changing how the mind represents the problem destroys what is causing the problem.
 And the procrastination is gone.

-Procrastination can be difficult to eradicate but it can be fixed and will eventually disappear.
-How long it takes depends on its type.
+Procrastination can be difficult to eradicate but it can be fixed.
+How long it takes depends on the individual.
 But it won't get better unless you do something about it.
 What are you waiting for?

 BOOKING YOUR PROCRASTINATION SESSION